cbdb-project/sentence-segmentation-for-chinese-historical-texts/README.md

 # Requirement

-Python 2.7, flask, tqdm, numpy, scipy, theano
+Python2.7, flask, tqdm, numpy, scipy, theano

 Notes: We highly suggest you deploy it in a virtual environment by conda or other tools.